 We begin this Alpine Italy & Slovenia photo tour in the heart of the Dolomites and spend the first two nights in the tiny village of San Pietro in the Val di Funes.
 From here we have easy access to the iconic scenes of the Santa Magdalena and St. Johan churches with the breathtaking backdrop of the Odle/Geisler Massif.
 We will also drive to Val Gardena where the gondola ski lifts take us up to 9,000 feet and some of the best alpine vistas in the Dolomites.

 Next, we head to the peaceful Alpe di Siusi.
-Our comfortable hotel is located on the highest alpine meadow in Europe and is dotted with a myriad of wildflowers and tiny wooden storage huts with the proud Sasso Lungo and Sasso Piatto mountains in the background.
+Our comfortable hotel is located on the highest alpine meadow in Europe.
+It is dotted with a myriad of wildflowers and tiny wooden storage huts with the proud Sasso Lungo and Sasso Piatto mountains in the background.
 The plateau is a pedestrian-only area, so once we arrive at our hotel we park underground and spend our time roaming the mountain paths in search of stunning compositions.

 We then head to the west to Cortina in the Italian Dolomites.
 From here we have access to the magnificent Tre Cime di Lavareda for a sunset photo shoot.

-From Cortina, we head a bit to the very NE of Italy for a ski gondola ride up to a tiny bucolic hamlet on the top of Monte Lussari where we spend the night in a newly remolded alpine hotel.
+From Cortina, we head a bit to the very NE of Italy for a ski gondola ride up to a tiny rural hamlet on the top of Monte Lussari where we spend the night in a newly remolded alpine hotel.
 Jure, the owner, and innkeeper, plays the accordion for us after we have captured amazing images at sunset and at the blue hour.
 Polka dancing to Jure’s fun music has occurred.

 And last, but certainly not least, we head to the SE into Slovenia for our last two nights of this tour to Lake Bled.
 This area is rich in photo ops, especially the evening blue hour setups on Lake Bled and the nearby Chapel of St. Primoz.